Fiat Chrysler agrees to plead guilty, pay $30M in UAW probe

 Training center credit cards paid for more than $30,000 in meals for UAW officials at various restaurants in Southern California, the government said.

+“They did that with the hope that the company itself could possibly get more favorable treatment from the union’s leaders” during labor negotiations, U.S. Attorney Matthew Schneider said Wednesday.

-An indictment returned in 2017 said Iacobelli and others set up a liberal policy for credit cards to keep union officials “fat, dumb and happy.”
+Indeed, an indictment returned in 2017 said Iacobelli and others set up a liberal policy for credit cards to keep union officials “fat, dumb and happy.”

 Iacobelli was sentenced to 5 1/2 years in prison in 2018, but the sentence was recently reduced by 18 months due to his cooperation.
+Holiefield died in 2015; his wife pleaded guilty to a tax crime three years later.

 The government’s investigation began at the training center but stretched to other corrupt acts at the UAW.
 Eleven officials have been convicted, including two former union presidents.
 Investigators found that union dues were used to pay for golf, booze and vacation villas in California.